opfesoft/sol-docs/db/characters/character_spell.md

 ### guid

 The GUID of the character.
-See characters.guid
+See [characters.guid](characters.md#guid)

 ### spell

 The spell ID.
 See Spell.dbc column 1

-### active
+### specMask

-Boolean 1 or 0 signifying whether the spell is active (appears in the spell book).
+Bitmask specifying if the spell is active (appears in the spell book):

-### disabled

-Boolean flag 0 or 1 when spell is disabled because talent which teaches it has been unlearned.
-When talent is learned again the spell will be available again.
+0: spell appears in no spec

+1: spell appears in spec 1

+2: spell appears in spec 2

+255: spell appears always in the spell book